-CEO - provided with a mobile phone and the Shire pays for calls and data.

-DCEO - provided with a mobile phone and the Shire pays for calls and data.

-Manager of Works - provided with a mobile phone and IPad and Shire pays for calls and data.

-Manager of Camp Kulin- provided with a mobile phone and the Shire pays for calls and data.

-Caravan Park Manager - provided with a mobile phone and the Shire pays for calls and data.
-Building Maintenance Employee - allowance for calls - \$600pa.
+- CEO provided with a mobile phone and the Shire pays for calls and data. - Executive Manager of Financial Services provided with a mobile phone and the Shire pays for calls and data. - Executive Manager of Governance and Risk provided with a mobile phone and the Shire pays for calls and data - Executive Manager of Community Services provided with a mobile phone and the Shire pays for calls and data or allowance of \$600pa - Executive Manager of Works provided with a mobile phone and iPad and Shire pays for calls and data - Caravan Park Manager provided with a mobile phone and the Shire pays for calls and data. - Building Maintenance Officer allowance for calls \$600pa. - Town Crew Supervisor allowance for calls \$600pa. - Works Supervisor allowance for calls \$600pa.